Clarence S. Higgs Memorial Beach park

 - A .10-acre increase in amenities (pickleball courts, etc.)

-Thanks to the Friends of Higgs Beach, a ten (10) station athletic trail on the north side of the park was completed in 2016.
+Beachside Playground, completed in 2012, and a ten station Athletic Trail, thanks to the Friends of Higgs Beach, on the north side of the park was completed in 2016.

 This project was approved by the Board of County Commissioners as part of the 2014 capital improvements plan.
 It is being funded by the one-cent infrastructure tax.